Bruin Watch

 Epilogue

-When the Courts Caught Up
+When the Courts Confirmed the Acts

-In 2023, UC sued its own technology contractors for a failed $28 million benefits system — the same system UC blamed when a retiree’s disability records disappeared.
-Separately, the U.S. Department of Justice prosecuted UC’s insurance enrollment partner eHealth for $230 million in Medicare fraud.
+In 2023, UC sued its own technology contractors for a failed $28 million pension administration contract (part of the $213 million UCPath project) — the same system UC blamed when a retiree’s disability records disappeared.
+Separately, the U.S. Department of Justice prosecuted UC’s own health insurer, Elevance Health (formerly Anthem/Blue Cross), and five co-defendants for $230 million in Medicare Advantage kickback fraud.
 Two independent cases.
 Neither filed by the retiree.
-Both confirming what he documented years before the first subpoena was issued.
+Both corroborating what he documented years before the first subpoena was issued.
 Jury trial: January 2027.

 2 Federal/State Cases $258M in Claims Jury Trial Jan 2027